Pregnant Goldfish – Is Your Fish Going to Lay Eggs?

-In the wild, goldfish breed in the warm season, spring.
-Therefore, breeding for goldfish is triggered by a change in temperature, from the cold winter season to the warmer spring.
+In the wild, goldfish tend to breed in the warm season, spring.
+Therefore, the spawning of goldfish is triggered by a change in temperature, from the cold winter season to the warmer spring.

 To replicate that in captivity, you need to adjust temperatures accordingly.
-First set the tank into cold temperatures of about 10 to 12 degrees Celsius.
+First, set the tank to cold temperatures of about 10 to 12 degrees Celsius.

 Then when you want to trigger the goldfish into breeding, raise the temperature of the water from cold to ranges of about 20 to 23 degrees Celsius.